-In addition to the fact that data can be passed to the server via the body, which is used for POST requests and sending forms, we can also pass the so-called query string.
-These are the key=value parameters that are located in the request line after specifying the verbs POST or GET.
+We can pass data to the server via the body, which we use for POST requests and sending forms.
+In addition to that, we can also pass the so-called query string.

 POST /login?key=value HTTP/1.1

-It's worth mentioning that there may be no pointer to a specific page, and the parameters may be passed to the domain's main page.
+It is worth mentioning that there may be no pointer to a specific page.
+We can pass the parameters to the main page of the domain:

 GET /?key=value HTTP/1.1

-Query string have the same format as strings in POST request bodys only a
+As we see, query string has the same format as strings in POST request body, only a

 ? sign is placed at the beginning.
 After the query string, we can pass the parameters

 Parameters of query string have nothing to do with GET-requests.
 Although many developers call them GET-parameters.

 Is it possible to send POST and GET parameters simultaneously?
 The same question you can hear in a job interview.
 The correct answer is yes.
 It is indeed possible since there's no connection between them.